 Garvin Goepel 高嘉文

 Garvin Goepel is a designer and researcher specialised in the field of combining Augmented-Reality (AR) with generative architecture.
-He gained academic research experience at the Block Research Group (BRG, ETH Zurich) in 2021 and at the BSL since 2019.
-He is currently pursuing his PhD at the Chinese University of Hong Kong (CUHK) as an awardee of the Research Grants Council (RGC) Hong Kong PhD Fellowship Scheme (HKPFS).
+He is currently holding a position as Post-doctoral Fellow and Lecturer at HKU.
+He has gained academic research experience at the Block Research Group (BRG, ETH Zurich) in 2021 and at the BSL since 2019.
+He pursued his PhD at the Chinese University of Hong Kong (CUHK) as an awardee of the Research Grants Council (RGC) Hong Kong PhD Fellowship Scheme (HKPFS).
 His research advances studies in collaborative holographic-driven construction, expands opportunities for technology-infused craftsmanship, and reflects on workflows that replace conventional paper drawing-based communication with holographic instruction.
 He has studied architecture and received his degree Master of Architecture with distinction from the University of Applied Arts, Vienna (die Angewandte)- Studio Greg Lynn and gained professional experience working with several practices including Coop Himmelb(l)au in Vienna.

 Abdullah Tahir Sheikh